penske-media-corp/pmc-vvv/README.md

 ## Using with VVV

-1. Install Vagrant plugins:
+1. Install Vagrant plugins (run this command from inside directory of the VVV clone from the #2 prerequisite):
    ```bash
    $ vagrant plugin install vagrant-hostsupdater vagrant-disksize vagrant-scp
    ```
-1. Copy `config.yml` to the `config` directory in your VVV install, typically `~/vvv/config/`.
+1. Copy `config.yml` from this repo to the `config` directory in your VVV install, typically `~/vvv/config/`.
 1. Enable the site or sites you need by changing the site's `skip_provisioning` value to `false`.
 By default, no sites are provisioned, allowing each